celo-org/SocialConnect/asv2/README.md

 ### Authentication

-There are two authentication methods for your ODIS request: `WalletKeySigner` for a wallet key or `EncryptionKeySigner` for the [data encryption key (DEK)](https://docs.celo.org/developer/contractkit/data-encryption-key).The DEK method is preferred, since it doesn't require the user to access the same key that manages their funds.
+There are two authentication methods for your ODIS request: `WalletKeySigner` for a wallet key or `EncryptionKeySigner` for the [data encryption key (DEK)](https://docs.celo.org/developer/contractkit/data-encryption-key).
+The DEK method is preferred, since it doesn't require the user to access the same key that manages their funds.

 You may use the DEK by passing in the raw private key